HPEDevCom/redfishdocs/docs/ilorest-userguide/gowrong.md

 1. Use a selector that is exclusive to the type you want.

 2. Verify that the type you have selected, does not have more than one instance.
-In this case, the [filter option](#filter-option) can help you limit the results to the instance you want.
+In this case, the [filter option](../globalcommands/#filter-option) can help you limit the results to the instance you want.

 The example below selects only one resource type, but multiple resources are available for that resource type.
 We only want to modify or view one instance.
-We can use the [--filter](#filter-option) option to limit to one instance only.
+We can use the [--filter](../globalcommands/#filter-option) option to limit to one instance of the resource only.

 ```shell One resource type, multiple resources
 iLOrest > select EthernetInterface.